mkdocs/mkdocs/docs/user-guide/configuration.md

 configuration with a new one.
 However, it is generally expected that the entire navigation would be defined in the primary configuration file for a project.

-!!! warning
+WARNING:
 As a reminder, all path based configuration options must be relative to the primary configuration file and MkDocs does not alter the paths when merging.
 Therefore, defining paths in a parent file which is inherited by multiple different sites may not work as expected.
 It is generally best to define path based options in the primary configuration file only.

 [Theme Developer Guide]: ../dev-guide/themes.md
 [variables that are available]: ../dev-guide/themes.md#template-variables